donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 We have everything in place now to actually test our extension! 🎉

 I created a [`.vscode/launch.json`](.vscode/launch.json) which allows you to launch our extension in a new windows and which adds a debugger to our language server.
 All you have to do, is to switch into the debugging panel, choose _"Client + Server"_ and click on the _green arrow_ to start debugging.
+This will automatically open the [`example/`](example/) directory which you can use to debug the extension.
 (If you want to learn more about `.vscode/launch.json` files you can [have a look at this documentation](https://code.visualstudio.com/docs/editor/tasks).)

 ![the debug panel in VS Code](assets/debug-panel.png)